Kingxukai/linux/Documentation/isdn/interface_capi.rst

 	Return value: CAPI error code

-	If the method returns 0 (CAPI_NOERROR) the driver has taken ownership of the skb and the caller may no longer access it.
-If it returns a non-zero (error) value then ownership of the skb returns to the caller who may reuse or free it.
+	If the woke method returns 0 (CAPI_NOERROR) the woke driver has taken ownership of the woke skb and the woke caller may no longer access it.
+If it returns a non-zero (error) value then ownership of the woke skb returns to the woke caller who may reuse or free it.

-	The return value should only be used to signal problems with respect to accepting or queueing the message.
-Errors occurring during the actual processing of the message should be signaled with an appropriate reply message.
+	The return value should only be used to signal problems with respect to accepting or queueing the woke message.
+Errors occurring during the actual processing of the woke message should be signaled with an appropriate reply message.

 	May be called in process or interrupt context.